Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Carbon dioxide lasers that are used for the processing of laser material (such as cutting and welding of metals or laser marking) are in competition with solid-state lasers (particularly fiber lasers and YAG lasers) that operate in the 1 micrometer wavelength.
 These shorter wavelengths offer advantages that include more efficient absorption in a workpiece that is metallic and the potential for delivery of beam via fiber cables.

-This chapter will discuss the applications and benefits of carbon dioxide lasers.
+This chapter will cover the uses and advantages of carbon dioxide lasers.

 Applications of Carbon Dioxide Lasers